 Inside, Maryland’s front line is athletic and skilled.
-Ibekwe is a more polished player offensively while Gist can drive and must be respected as an outside threat as evidenced by his 7-of-15 shooting from 3-point range.
+Ibekwe, who leads the ACC in blocked shots, is a more polished player offensively while Gist can drive and must be respected as an outside threat as evidenced by his 9-of-20 shooting from 3-point range.
 Will Bowers and Bambale Osby are capable back-ups.

 No. Name Pos.
 Ht.
 Class PPG RPG APG

-DON’T TAKE HIM FOR GRANT-ED –Junior Gavin Grant was forced into a difficult spot when Engin Atsur was injured.
+THE SLASHER –Junior Gavin Grant was forced into a difficult spot when Engin Atsur was injured.
 The slashing shooting guard was forced to play the point and it was a tough transition, especially against higher-level competition.
 With Atsur back, Grant has benefited.
-In the last 4 games, Grant is shooting 50 percent from the field (17-of-34).
-The junior leads the Pack in scoring in ACC games (15.5) and has shot .505 against league opponents.
+In the last 9 games, Grant is shooting .511 from the field (45-of-88).
+The junior is the team’s No.2 scorer in ACC games (15.3) and has shot .503 against league opponents (81-161).

-NOT STRICTLY MR. OUTSIDE --State no longer relies as much on three-point shooting as in past seasons, but that does not mean the Wolfpack can’t shoot 3-pointers.
-In its last 8 games, State is shooting 38 percent from 3-point range (55-143).
+INSIDE FIRST --State no longer relies as much on three-point shooting as in past seasons, but that does not mean the Wolfpack can’t shoot 3-pointers.
+In its last 13 games, State is shooting .394 from 3-point range (90-228).
 Under Sidney Lowe, the Pack is an inside-out team.
 Only 33 percent of State’s shots come from the arc compared to 46 percent last season.